sobolevn/git-secret/man/man1/git-secret-cat.1.md

 ## DESCRIPTION
-`git-secret-cat` - Outputs the decrypted contents of the named files to stdout.
+`git-secret-cat` - prints the decrypted contents of the passed files.

 As with `git-secret-reveal`, you'll need to have the private key for one of the emails allowed to decrypt this repo in your personal keyring.